 Unfortunately, some pest control companies do not live up to their promises and leave termites behind.
 Homeowners may think that the infestation has been eradicated only to discover structural infiltration that requires expensive termite damage repairs.
 They may find themselves paying thousands to termite damage contractors after pest control companies leave the insects behind.
 If a termite company is negligent and fails to perform its duties properly, you can take action to hold them financially accountable for your repair costs, subsequent extermination fees and the emotional distress caused by a termite infestation.

 The experienced termite attorneys at Whitney, LLP have secured significant compensation for clients across Maryland who have been harmed by termites due to someone else’s negligence.
-We offer Free Consultations.
+We offer Legal Consultations.

 In one case, we obtained a verdict of $1,068,000 for a Maryland homeowner who suffered serious damages due to a negligent and fraudulent termite inspection company.
 Another client was featured in an investigative report by Barry Simms of WBAL, highlighting the dangers posed by realtors who misrepresent termite inspections.
 We can also help you to pursue pest control companies, sellers, house flippers and others responsible for termite damage in your home.

 Maryland Termite Lawyer for Claims and Lawsuits

 You should not have to pay thousands of dollars to termite damage contractors due to negligent pest control companies using ineffective termite treatments.
 The termite damage lawyers at Whitney, LLP can find out who is at fault for your termite infestation and fight aggressively on your behalf.
 To request a legal consultation, call Whitney, LLP at (410) 583-8000 or use our online contact form today.